Erodynamics/sdvx-charts/README.md

 TO CONVERTERS:
 Push changes using the merging branch.

-PM me on Discord at left_thinking#2107 to gain access to the repository.
+PM me on Discord @left_thinking#2107 to gain access to edit.